Shaista Khilji

 Shaista E. Khilji is an American academic, researcher, and author.
 She is a Professor of Human and Organizational Learning & International Affairs at the George Washington University, where from 2018 to 2022 she served as a Faculty Senator, and a member of Faculty Senate Executive Committee.
 She is the Founding Editor-in-Chief of South Asia Journal of Business Studies.

 Khilji is an organizational scientist.
-More specifically her research is focused on leadership, change, racial/gender diversity and inclusion.
+Her research is focused on leadership, change, racial/gender diversity and inclusion.
 Much of her research has dealt with the topic of globalization and how it impacts societies and organizations around the world.
-Overall her research has led to the defining of global leadership crises as one of the contributing factors to rising levels of global inequalities.
+Overall her research indicates global leadership crises as one of the contributing factors to rising levels of global inequalities.
 She proposes humanistic leadership as a possible solution to it.
 Together with Randall Schuler and Ibraize Tarique, she helped establish the field of Macro Talent Management.

 Early life and education

 Khilji was born and raised in Pakistan.
 She received her B.Sc. from University of the Punjab in 1990 and her MPA from Quaid-i-Azam University in 1993.
 She then moved to the United Kingdom where she completed her MPhil in 1995 and her PhD in 2001, both from the University of Cambridge.